AntoninoAdornetto/issue-summoner/README.md

 ### GitHub

-We use the device flow to authorize a user.
+We use the oauth device flow to authorize a user that wishes to use GitHub as their adapter.
 This allows us to Automate issue creation on both public and private repos.
 Here is an overview of the Authorization process:

-1. App requests device and user verification codes and gets a URL will the user will be prompted to enter the user verification code.
+1. App requests device and user verification codes and gets a URL where the user will be prompted to enter the user verification code.

-2. App opens a new browser (your OS default browser) and prompts the user to enter the verification code at [https://github.com/login/device](https://github.com/login/device)
+2. App opens a new browser (using your default browser) and prompts the user to enter the verification code at [https://github.com/login/device](https://github.com/login/device)

 3. App polls for the user authentication status.
 Once the user has authorized the device, the app will make an HTTP request to get the new access token.